ItsWorkzFontys/Pars3.0/README.md

 This can be done either through your IDE for development or through the docker-compose file.
 To start working with this project:
 - Clone the repository to your device
-- Make sure you are on the Main branche.
+- Make sure you are on the Main branch.
 - Open the repository with your IDE of choice.
 - Start by routing into the correct repository.
 ```console